 Altitude or mountain sickness is one of the biggest fears of first time trekkers to Everest.
 Simple precautions can help mitigate the effects of being at altitude and ensure that most people will experience minimum symptoms such as mild headaches, insomnia, some breathlessness and occasionally nausea.

 Walking slowly, taking regular rests, eating and drinking lots (not alcohol) and ascending gradually are the keys to staying healthy.
 Make sure that your trekking itinerary includes rest days as well as the opportunity to ‘climb high, sleep low’ as you reach higher altitudes.
 A 10-day trek to reach Base Camp (with three additional days returning to Lukla) is about right – anything less and you may be compromising on acclimatisation, so check carefully when you’re booking your trek.

-The route to Everest Base Camp
+Everest Base Camp itinerary

 Photo: Steve Hicks

 The trek begins at Lukla following the short and memorable flight from Kathmandu.
 At Lukla you will be met by your Sherpa guide and trek crew and, after your first of many cups of tea (known locally as chai), you’ll soon be ready to step out onto the trail.

 From your very first step the scenery is captivating and for the next couple of days you’ll follow the wonderfully picturesque Dudh Kosi river valley up to Namche Bazaar – the main Sherpa town in the Everest region.
 This is a great place to rest, acclimatise and buy any kit you forgot to pack.
 You’ll also enjoy your very first thrilling views of Everest as you make the arduous climb up to Namche.